Madhuchandra Singh: Reign

-Madhuchandra became king at 36 years old soon after his older brother, Labanyachandra was assassinated after a conspiracy by his younger siblings, Daoji and Gambhir Singh.
+Madhuchandra became king at age 36, soon after his older brother, Labanyachandra was assassinated after a conspiracy by his younger siblings, Daoji and Gambhir Singh.
 Following his death, Madhuchandra took the throne, foiling the conspirators' plans.
 He made Kanchipur as the second capital as the kingdom.
-During his reign, he also introduced three coins made of bell metal In 30th April 1801, he was coronated at the age of 37 with his queen, Meitei Reima Yanglei Ngambi from the Haobam family.
+During his reign, he also introduced three coins made of bell metal He was crowned with his queen, Meitei Reima Yanglei Ngambi from the Haobam family. on 30th April 1801.

-He made his two younger brothers, Chourjit Singh as the Yuvaraja (Jubaraj), and Marjit Singh as the Senapati.
+He made his two younger brothers, Chourjit Singh his Yuvaraja, or crown prince, and Marjit Singh the Senapati, or General.
 However, Chourjit Singh opposed Madhuchandra and went to Cachar in 1802.

-The Cheitharol Kumbaba noted;"The year of Thanga Khunchaopa 1723 Kum Sak...
-Tuesday, the 19th Hiyangkei (24th November 1801 CE), Prince Yipungsicha Marjit left for Vrindaband...
-The year of Laisram Achou Singh 1724 Kum Sak...
-Saturday, the 5th of Mera (2nd October 1802 CE), Prince Yipungsicha Chourjit the Yuvaraj left for Mayang...
-Sunday, the 20th Hiyangkei (14th November 1802 CE), Guru Masu Thakur and Thokchao Keirungpa, these two, who went to stop the Yuvaraj, arrived."

 Manufacture of muskets

 There were no Burmese invasions during Madhuchandra's rule.
 However, some double-barrel guns were produced to improve the defense capability, continuing the process started during Bhagyachandra's reign.
 In April 1801, shortly after Madhuchandra's accession, the production of double-barrel guns commenced.